andr1976/HydDown/docs/MANUAL.md

 - Isothermal i.e. constant temperature of the fluid during depressurisation (for a very slow process with a large heat reservoir)
 - Isenthalpic/Adiabatic (no heat transfer with surroundings, no work performed by the expanding fluid)
 - Isentropic (no heat transfer with surroundings, PV work performed by the expanding fluid)
-- Constant internal energy
+- Isenergetic i.e. constant internal energy
 - Energy balance.
-This is the most general case and includes both the ability to transfer heat with surroundings as well as accounting for PV work.
+This is the most general case and is based on the first law of thermodynamics applied to a flow process.

-For isothermal/isenthalpic/isentropic/isenergetic calculations the minimal input required are:
+For `isothermal`/`isenthalpic`/`isentropic`/`isenergetic` calculations the minimal input required are:

 - Initial conditions (pressure, temperature)
 - vessel dimensions (ID/length)